SkygearIO/features/features/192-asset-gear/index.md

   contentType?: string;
   // contentMD5 is required when data is Readable. contentMD5?: string;
+  // contentLength is required when data is Readable. contentLength?: number;
 }

 function upload(data: Buffer | stream.Readable, options?: UploadAssetOptions): Promise<string>;